Join the HSC leisure book club, Relax and Read, which is a complement to Read and Lead!

 In 2015 BHSL Staff created a Relax and Read Book Exchange on the 4th floor of the Library in the Recreational Reading area.
 Turn to your left once you exit the elevator.
 If you see a book in the exchange you'd like to read take it and if you have a book you're finished with leave it, it's that simple.

-TheRelax and Read book club was introduced on the HSC campus in March 2016.
-It's an opportunity for students, staff, and faculty to discuss books that are for leisure reading.
+TheRelax and Read book club was introduced on the HSC campus in March 2016 as an opportunity for students, staff, and faculty to discuss books that are for leisure reading.

-Vote for our next book selection by filling out our form: Book Suggestion Form
+Vote for the next book selection by filling out our form: Book Suggestion Form

 The Three Steps to Participating:

-For more information, please contact Kristi-Kohl@ouhsc.edu, Bird Library faculty librarian.
+For more information, please contact Payton-Patterson@ouhsc.edu, Bird Library staff

 Not on the Health Sciences Center campus?